Bedroom count

 Property type

-Aspen, CO rent rose 7.1% year over year, with a current median of $30,000/month.
-Renters are paying $2,622 more per month on average than last year, and the median rent is stable month to month at the peak level for this cycle.
+Aspen, CO rent is essentially flat year over year, with a current median of $30,000/month.
+Renters are paying about the same as last year, with the market sitting at its peak level this month.

-Aspen rents are 1438.5% more expensive than the $1,950/month national median, placing Aspen, CO among the most expensive rental markets in the country.
+Aspen runs roughly 15.4 times the $1,950/month national median, placing it among the most expensive rental markets in the country.
+The total rental inventory is limited, with 230 total rentals available.

 Median rent in Aspen